gearglow/ReptiliaWithATwist/The List - Outtakes.md

 Voldemort's eyes narrowed and his wand became a flurry as he threw spell after spell at her.
 The air grew hot with residual magic as she countered everything he cast.

 "Finally!
 A challenge!
 Oh, and by the way," Elysia said, still counter-casting silently.
 "My parents over there?
-Illusions. _Fenix sua!_" She disappeared in a gout of phoenix fire, simultaneously dispelling her illusory parents.
-Voldemort's wave of spells washed over Bellatrix and Lucius, and they fell with cries of anguish.
+This is for them. _Fenix sua!_" She disappeared in a gout of phoenix fire, simultaneously dispelling her illusory parents.
+Voldemort's wave of spells washed over Dolohov and Lucius, and they fell with cries of anguish.

-Another gout of phoenix fire bloomed at Voldemort's back as Elysia reappeared, eyes shifted to those of a basilisk.
-"Heya, Tom!"
+Another gout of phoenix fire bloomed at Voldemort's back as Elysia reappeared, eyes shifted to those of a basilisk. "'Bye, Tom!"

 Voldemort spun in shock, eyes meeting hers, and even while the life was snuffed from him by her deadly yellow gaze, she darted forward with a vicious head-butt.
 As the lifeless corpse fell, she shifted her eyes back and her tracking amulet back out.